ttakasawa/iOS-GoodCodeExerciseSample/README.md

 ```
 in AppDelegate.

 ### Endpoints
-Clever use of endpoints is the reason why I could keep reusing one function to query/update real time database.
+As briefly mentioned earlier, a clever use of endpoints is the reason why I could keep reusing one function to query / update any data from real time database.

+#### FirebaseEndpoints
-FirebaseEndpoints: This protocol promises variables needed to make call to database.
+This protocol promises variables needed to make call to database.
 ```
 protocol FirebaseEndpoints {